 Alto Vista is one of 50 churches on Aruba and was the island’s first Roman Catholic Church.
 It was originally built in 1750 and then reconstructed in 1953.
 It is the oldest chapel on the north side of the island.
 It also offers one of the best viewpoints for sunset and sunrise in Aruba.

 The Natural Pool or “conchi” called is a secret, hidden pool on the windward coast surrounded by rocks.
-A bit hard to find without a guide, this protected pool is found just feed from the wild waves of the sea.
+A bit hard to find without a guide, this protected pool is found just feet from the wild waves of the sea.
 There is no better way to cool off from a warm afternoon than a dip in this gorgeous natural pool cave.

 Bushiribana Gold Mill Ruins

-On the northern coast, midway down the island, sits the abandoned gold mill that once processed ore from mines in the nearby hills during Aruba’s gold rush of the nineteenth century.
+On the northern coast, midway down the island sits the abandoned gold mill that once processed ore from mines in the nearby hills during Aruba’s gold rush of the nineteenth century.
 In 1824, gold was finally discovered in Aruba, and eventually, the industry produced more than 3 million pounds of gold.
-Today, the ruins are a national historical cultural site and site-seeing attraction that offers an awesome photo opportunity.
+Today, the ruins are a national historical-cultural site and site-seeing attraction that offers an awesome photo opportunity.

 Baby Bridge (Natural Bridge) & Blackstone Beach

 Thousands of years of pounding waves and strong winds have slowly carved away at the limestone cliffs along Aruba’s north coast to create eight natural bridges, the largest and most famous being the Natural Bridge, located at Andicuri Beach.
 Before collapsing in 2005, it was the most impressive structure of its kind in all the Caribbean.
 The Natural Bridge ruin is still a tourist attraction, with the still-intact Baby Bridge nearby also meriting a visit.